hashicorp/terraform-provider-google/website/docs/r/healthcare_fhir_store.html.markdown

   full FHIR resource.
 When a resource change is too large or during heavy traffic, only the resource name will be sent.
 Clients should always check the "payloadType" label from a Pub/Sub message to determine whether it needs to fetch the full resource as a separate operation.

+* `send_previous_resource_on_delete` -
+  (Optional)
+  Whether to send full FHIR resource to this Pub/Sub topic for deleting FHIR resource.
+Note that setting this to true does not guarantee that all previous resources will be sent in the format of full FHIR resource.
+When a resource change is too large or during heavy traffic, only the resource name will be sent.
+Clients should always check the "payloadType" label from a Pub/Sub message to determine whether it needs to fetch the full previous resource as a separate operation.

 ## Attributes Reference